New York University Summer Tech Camps

 About New York University

-This is our 7th season hosting our summer camps held at New York University.
-We strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential cutting-edge technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
-Our popular NYU summer day camps are among a handful of elite summer camps in New York City.
+At our New York City summer camps held at NYU - Washington Square, we strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential cutting-edge technology education to foster STEM skill development.

 Founded in 1831, New York University is the largest private university in the United States, occupying five major centers in Manhattan.
 The center of NYU is its Washington Square campus in the heart of Greenwich Village.